puppetlabs/r10k/README.markdown

     ├── modules      # Puppet modules deployed by r10k
     └── site         # Modules for deploying custom services

+It is also possible to set an alternate name/location for your `Puppetfile` and `modules` directory.
+This is usefull if you want to control multiple environments and have a single location for your `Puppetfile`.

+Example:

+    PUPPETFILE=/etc/r10k.d/Puppetfile.production \
+    PUPPETFILE_DIR=/etc/puppet/modules/production \
+    /usr/bin/r10k puppetfile install

 ### Installing modules from git

 Puppet modules can be installed from any valid git repository.